 When you’re new to living in a wheelchair, you may think traveling won’t be easy for you anymore.
 I completely understand because, after my spinal cord injury, I once worried I would never be able to take a road trip as easily as able-bodied people again.
 However, I was recently able to go on a fun vacation with my whole family to the beach in Texas!
-I’d love to share a little bit about my recent road trip with you along with my top tips for planning an accessible vacation.
+I’d love to share a little bit about my recent road trip with you along with my top tips for planning a wheelchair-accessible vacation.

 1. Research potential vacation destinations before choosing.